Blog,Laser Floater Removal (Vitreolysis)

 How is laser floater treatment done?

-Dr. Groat performs vitreolysis procedures.
+Dr. Groat performs these procedures.
 He uses the Ellex Ultra Q Reflex YAG laser, which is designed specifically for treating floaters.
 This is an outpatient procedure.
 The first step is to administer eye drops to prepare the eye and to provide mild anesthesia.
 A contact lens is then placed on your eye.

 Dr. Groat delivers the laser light through a specially designed microscope.
 During the treatment, he aims the laser at the floaters in the vitreous delivering microsecond bursts.
 The energy breaks up the clump and bands of collagen, evaporating much of the collagen.
 When this happens you will notice small, dark speck/shadows.
 These are gas bubbles, and they are a sign that the floaters are being evaporated.
 These gas bubbles quickly dissolve and resorb into the vitreous.